A Divided Middle – The importance of social protection to compensate the middle class

 What is known as the ‘middle-class crisis’ is receiving considerable attention because the destabilization it is causing seems more meaningful for the future of society than the state of low-income groups.
 The underlying assumption is that a well-off middle class is the storehouse of political stability and the goal of all those who hope to climb up the social ladder.
 Yet the flexibilization of labour markets, job losses due to globalization, and the financial and debt crisis of European countries now seem to be affecting even the middle class.
 Problems of income security and unequal distribution have penetrated to the core of society.

 But are we really facing a middle-class crisis in Europe?
 Empirical data do not as yet unequivocally confirm this downward trend.
-The results are rather ambivalent, vary across countries and depend on the methods and measures used: while several studies produce evidence of a shrinking middle class, others show its income position to be stable.
+The results are rather ambivalent, vary across countries and depend on the methods and measures used: while several studies produce evidence of a shrinking middle class, others show its income position to be stable.3 This puzzling situation can be partly explained by the different definitions and corresponding measures that are used to delimit the middle segment of society.4 Studies that measure the relative income position in a society by the share of total income received by different social groups report that the middle class is stable.
+By contrast, studies that see the middle class as those in the income bracket between 75% and 150% of median income claim that it is shrinking (see article ‘Who are the ‘middle’?‘ by Josefine Ulbrich).5

 Notwithstanding these different outcomes, one fact seems undisputable: the lower middle class – together with the lowest income group – is negatively affected by a polarized income structure that allows the income shares of the topmost 10% or 1% of the population to rise extremely high, while those at the bottom get smaller.
 In figure 1 this can be seen as the shrinking income shares of the bottom quintile and the lower middle quintile and a rising line for the income share of the 5th quintile.

 Another reason for the differing explanations for the middle class crisis is the lack of attention to differences between countries.
 In liberal market economies, income inequality began to rise as early as the 1970s, and at a particularly fast pace in the United States.
-European countries resisted liberalization for a while, before giving way to entrenched labour market protection and social security when the problem of high and persistent unemployment could no longer be ignored or compensated by social transfer payments.
+European countries resisted liberalization for a while, before giving way to entrenched labour market protection and social security when the problem of high and persistent unemployment could no longer be ignored or compensated by social transfer payments.6 However, European countries protected their middle classes much better.
+Employment protection legislation, collective wage bargaining and coordinated industrial relations have helped the employed to maintain their status.
+But it would be naive to assume that these regulations would be able to fully prevent the European middle class suffering the same fate as workers with a weaker labour market status.

 In most European countries, the middle class has been better protected not only in the labour market, but also by social security systems, especially in comparison with American public policy.
 In many countries, public policy has tailored social security systems that closely connect the right to receive financial benefits to labour market participation.
 These systems insure the employed against the risks that come with old age, unemployment, illness and being in need of care.
 Welfare states also comprise measures that protect the poor, but usually social security measures aimed at the working middle class are the largest, most expensive part of the social expenditures.

 These arguments assume that the middle is not that endangered, at least in the field of public policies.
 Therefore it is important to have a better look at who drives public policies, including taxes, social transfer programmes like pensions, sickness allowances, employment protection and regulation policies.
 Here the middle class has hardly been a ‘problem child’.
-Instead, from a political economy perspective, the scale of the middle classes make them the group among the electorate with the required political power to direct social security and public policies.
+Instead, from a political economy perspective, the scale of the middle classes make them the group among the electorate with the required political power to direct social security and public policies.11According to models common in the literature on public income redistribution, democracy gives power to majorities and in most countries this majority can be found in the middle.
+The middle majority or median voter is also the constituency of market-correcting policies.

 If the middle class is such a decisive political force, it should therefore decide on taxes and social transfer programmes, equal access to education and health care, etc. In ‘democratic capitalism’ public policy and regulated industrial relations can mitigate market outcomes and make disparities between top and bottom regarding access to important resources like income, health care and education less severe.
 If they really are the powerhouse of public policy, why have the middle income strata not used their political power to implement market-correcting politics that tackle unequal distribution of wages, worsening labour protection for employees or cutbacks in social provisions during the past two decades?